 Interestingly, Quebec introduced legislation over 30 years ago to protect children from targeted food and drink advertising and has one of the highest fruit and vegetable intake rates and lowest childhood obesity rates in Canada.

 The Stop Marketing to Kids Coalition was formed in 2014 and comprises 12 non-government organisations that are calling for restrictions on all food and drink marketing to Canadian children aged 16 and younger.
-Their vision is to have an environment that enables children and parents to make nutritious food choices free from the influence of junk food marketing to children.
+Their vision is to have an environment that enables children and parents to consider nutritious food options free from the influence of junk food marketing to children.
 Read more about their campaign here.